 Conservation

-The Quail population is dwindling owing to changes in farming practices in Britain, drought in its wintering grounds and hunting during its migration through southern European countries.
-Consequently, it is a Red List species.
+The Quail population dwindled owing to changes in farming practices in Britain, drought in its wintering grounds and hunting during its migration through southern European countries, but in the last 25 years the population has more than doubled.
+Consequently, it is an Amber List species.